 What Are the Additional Charges When Renting a Car?

-- Excess insurance: Insurance is an additional charge however, purchasing it can save you money in the long run if you damage the vehicle or if it is stolen.
+Excess insurance:Excess insurance is not mandatory, but purchasing it could save you money in the long run if the rental car is damaged or stolen.

 Extras: If you wish to add any extras to your rental car booking, like a child seat or GPS unit, you’ll be charged per day for use of these items.

 Kilometre charges: If your rental car comes with a kilometre limit and you exceed this limit, you’ll be charged per additional kilometre at a rate calculated by the rental provider.

 One-way fees: If you would like to pick up and drop off your rental car at different locations, a one-way fee may be added to your invoice.
 This fee will be calculated when you book and included in the total price of the rental.

 Refuelling fees: Most rental providers will request that you return the rental car with a full tank of fuel.
 If you return the car without a full tank, the rental provider will likely charge you at an inflated price per litre for refuelling.

 Tolls: There are only three toll roads in New Zealand, and you can pay for use of these in advance by visiting the NZ Transport Agency website or by paying at a service station.
 If you don't arrange payment for your tolls ahead of time, the bill will be forwarded to your rental provider, and you’ll be required to pay any toll amounts plus any applicable admin fees.

 Traffic fines: If you incur a traffic fine of any type, whether it be a parking ticket or a speeding fine, you’ll have to pay the fine as well as any admin fees invoiced to you by the rental provider.

 Young driver surcharge: Even if you’re eligible to rent a car based on the rental provider’s age and licence requirements, if you’re under 25 years old, a young driver surcharge will likely be added to your invoice.